xraypy/xraylarch/doc/xafs/preedge.rst

     :param group:     output group
     :param z:         the Z number of the absorber
     :param edge:      the absorption edge, usually 'K' or 'L3'
     :param e0:        edge energy, :math:`E_0` in eV.
-If None, it will be determined here.
+If None, the tabulated value is used.
     :param emin:      the minimum energy to include in the fit.
 If None, use first energy point
     :param emax:      the maximum energy to include in the fit.
 If None, use last energy point
     :param whiteline: a margin around the edge to exclude from the fit.
 If not None, must be a positive integer